OllieKampo/ASH-Planner/experiments/configurations/README.md

 The structure is as follows (see inner readmes for detailed break-down of configurations).

-- **initial** contains configurations for all experiments used in chapter 3 of the thesis.
+- **initial** contains early configurations used during development of the planning algorithms.
-- **main** contains configurations for all experiments used in chapter 5 of the thesis.
+- **main** contains configurations for all experiments used in chapter 3 of the thesis and numerous additional experiments.
 - **test** contains some basic testing configurations and configurations for running the impetuous and adaptive reactive division strategies, and the multiple-puzzle version of the BWP, which weren't experimentally tested in the thesis due to time and space constraints.

 ## Naming Conventions